elbertgong/elbertgong.github.io/_posts/2020-11-29-lonely-holidays.md

 Also.
 What are active activities I can do over the weekend to improve my life?
 AATAII, lol.
 (Why do I never do them?
 Why do I get caught in whirlpools of doom?
 I have a negative-feedback thought pattern that I'm all too familiar with.
 The only way to break out of it is to get up and do something, especially when I don't feel like it.
 I can't become Tim Ferriss or whoever in a day.
 But I can make it a good day.)

 Let's talk about my career.
 What are my skills?
-(I should go back through college and run my hands over the algorithms and coding languages I learned.
-Also, maybe find a screenshot of the Bing project?)
+(I should go back through college and run my hands over the algorithms and coding languages I learned.)
 What do I want to do next?
 What are my latent goals?
 What in the Harvard course catalog can help me towards these goals?
 What skills am i missing for interesting jobs (like haralabob’s)?
 Mathematicians and pro basketball players peak at 26.
 Brain & body development seems to level off at about that age.
 Am I ready to make the most of my mental prime?
 I still feel underdeveloped socially.
 If I expect to do any more innate skill building in my life, it has to take place in the next two years.
 What is most important?
 Theoretical math?
 Reading & writing technical research?
 Becoming more gregarious?
 Developing anti-procrastination habits?
 All of the above... that feels overwhelming.
 Go on crimson careers and type stuff into the search box.
 Maybe crimson careers is only an inadequate first step, but that doesn't mean I shouldn't take it.
 At least type >1 queries into the search box!
 At this stage, I'm just looking for concept clouds.
-And drilling down on concept clouds like climate/energy, good food, development/poverty, bio/nanotech, and other EA-ish stuff.
+And drilling down on concept clouds like climate/energy, good food, global health & development/poverty, bio/nanotech, and other EA-ish stuff.
 Social good with a mathy tint.
 Oh, plus biology for Nate.

 TODO \* Time to run my hands over my previous work, the course catalog, and job resources.
 (What are my skills?)
 I looked at my old TeXed psets.
 Lord almighty, I sank so many hours into reading equations, moving around variables in my head, and barely wrapping my head around very thick concepts like variational autoencoders.
 And then I just forgot it all.
 I forgot every single fact about deep Bayesian models.